atk4/dsql/docs/advanced.rst

 3. Add a nice README file explaining all the quirks or extensions.
 Provide install instructions.
 4. Fork DSQL library.
-5. Modify :php:meth:`Connection::connect` to recognize your database identifier and refer to your namespace.
+5. Modify :php:meth:`Connection::establish` to recognize your database identifier and refer to your namespace.
 6. Modify docs/extensions.rst to list name of your database and link to your repository / composer requirement.